FOSSCODY-1/A.M.R.Dulanjith/README.md

 <p>ID.NET can install on windows OS and need .NET framewok 4.5.
 ID.NET database is in online severs so required internet connection to work(ID.NET will take some time when updating database).
 I did it for for ID.NET android application.
 So app can connect directly to database without much efford.</p>

 <h4>Installation</h4>
-<p>Simplay open wpfID.NET/Setup/Setup.vbproj and in solution explorer in visual studio, right click on setup project and click buid.
+<p>Open wpfID.NET/Setup/Setup.vbproj and in solution explorer in visual studio, right click on setup project and click buid.
 It will create setup.msi file.</p>